gjwmotor/lygion_devs_py/README.md

 ```
 The 'lynode ' 'lyttlsd' directories contain examples of using the library.

-The source code of the library is located in the `scservo_sdk` directory.
+The source code of the library is located in the `lydevs_sdk` directory.

 The 'lydevs_sdk' directory contains the original archive with the source code of the library from the developer.